 The Jean and Alexander Heard Libraries offer a rich schedule of rotating exhibitions within the Central and Special Collections Libraries that showcase primary resources, artifacts, and book collections, while enhancing the cultural and intellectual life of the university campus and community at large.
 All exhibits are free and open to the public.
 The libraries are committed to presenting high-quality displays that support teaching and research on campus and reflect strengths of the Special Collections Library.

 The exhibitions calendar is planned two years out, with the next available opening in Spring 2020.
 To propose an exhibition, please use the Library's proposal form (forthcoming) or send an email to the Special Collections Library.
 Feedback about our exhibitions program is always welcome.

-Kirkland Hall: A History September 2018-January 2019, Special Collections Library
+Kirkland Hall: A History September 2018-ongoing, Special Collections Library

 Kirkland Hall is the iconic symbol of Vanderbilt University.
 First known as “Main Building,” it stood as the central building on a 74-acre campus when dedicated in October, 1875, and initially housed all the university’s classrooms and laboratories in addition to a chapel, a museum and the library.